in2code-de/in2publish_core/Documentation/Manual/Command/ExitCodes.md

 * `232`: Executing the RPC/Envelope failed.
 More information should be available in the logs.
 * `240`: At least one test failed, so in2publish_core is not ready to be used.
 * `250`: No site configuration could be found for the given page id.
+* `251`: The page is probably disconnected from the page tree.
+It could not be found in the RootLineUtility.

 ## API stability